vladislav-kostin/nice-dependency-injection/README.md

 - If `[Inject]` field is found befor the corresponding `[Injectable]` type is bound, an error will be produced.

 ### Local injection
-- Use `[InjectFromPrefab]` attribute for any Component fields to have Component automatically assigned from the same prefab
+- Use `[InjectFromPrefab]` attribute for any serialized Component fields to have Component automatically assigned from the same prefab
 - Use `[InjectFromGameObject]` attribute automatically assigning from the same game object within the prefab
 - First component found on the prefab or object of the required type will be assigned
 - Works for prefabs in the assets folder, not instances